Mequinol

 Mequinol, MeHQ or 4-methoxyphenol, is an organic compound with the formula CH3OC6H4OH.
 It is a phenol with a methoxy group in the para position.
 A colorless solid, it is used in dermatology and organic chemistry.

 Use in dermatology

 Mequinol is a common active ingredient in topical drugs used for skin depigmentation.
 As a topical drug mequinol is often mixed with tretinoin, a topical retinoid.
 A common formulation for this drug is an ethanolic solution of 2% mequinol and 0.01% tretinoin by mass.
 Dermatologists commonly prescribe the drug to treat liver spots.

 Lower dosages of mequinol have been used in conjunction with a Q-switched laser to depigment skin in patients with disseminated idiopathic vitiligo.

 Organic chemistry

 In organic chemistry 4-methoxyphenol is used as a polymerisation inhibitor (e.g. acrylates or styrene monomers).

 4-Methoxyphenol can be produced from p-benzoquinone and methanol via a free radical reaction.

+Applications

+Some of the known applications of mequinol include in the synthesis of difenoxuron, AH 7725, pemafibrate, tixanox, femoxetine & FG 7080 [100332-17-0].